ivallhon/awesome-aws-cli/README.md

 # AWS CLI Pro-level

-As someone who works on Cloud Integrations at an Independent Software Vendot (ISV), I find myself diving deep into AWS API behavior as well as data extraction using the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html).
-This repository contains exmplanations, tips and tricks and example one-liners to master the AWS CLI.
+As someone who works on Cloud Integrations at an Independent Software Vendor (ISV), I find myself diving deep into AWS API behavior as well as data extraction using the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html).
+This repository contains explanations, tips and tricks, and example one-liners to master the AWS CLI.

+To jump straight into example useful commands, go to the [Useful AWS CLI Commands](/docs/UsefulAWSCLICommands.md) document.

 To learn about AWS CLI configuration tips, visit the [Getting Started](docs/GettingStarted.md) documentation.